Part of the Check 'n Go chain · locations

 At this Franklin location, the team offers payday loans, title loans, and other short-term lending options to help WI residents bridge financial gaps.
 You can reach the store directly at 414-304-9999 to discuss your specific lending needs or ask about current rates and eligibility requirements.

-If you live or work in Franklin and need emergency cash, bring a valid ID, proof of income, and banking information when you visit.
+If you live or work in Franklin and are researching emergency-cash options, bring a valid ID, proof of income, and banking information when you visit.
 The S 27th St store serves the Franklin community with straightforward lending when unexpected expenses arise.

 Services & Features